 Before you start your Time Machine backup, you should clean macOS to remove old baggage like outdated files, broken or junky files, which could amount to several dozen gigabytes.
 Not only will this safeguard your Mac form potential software conflicts, but your backup will be much smaller and so much faster too.

-- To use CleanMyMac, launch it — Smart Cleanup is automatically selected — and click Scan.
+- To use CleanMyMac, launch it — Smart Scan is automatically selected — and click Scan.
 This will scan your Mac, looking for files that can be safely deleted.

-- When CleanMyMac has finished scanning, click on each section — System Junk, Photo Junk, etc — in turn and review the results by clicking Review Details.
+- When CleanMyMac has finished scanning, click on each section — Cleanup, Protection, etc — in turn and review the results by clicking Review Details.
 You might be surprised by just how much space you can reclaim.